-$$SRR = (obs num cases)/(exp num cases)$$
+SRR = (obs num cases) / (exp num cases)

 We can use this approach to standardise a stratified set of counterfactual risks also; all we need to decide is what population we will choose to be the 'standard'.
-This will allow us to calculate the SRR, which is a non-parametric way of estimating causal parameters.
+This will allow us to calculate the SRR which is a non-parametric way of estimating causal parameters.
 Because it relies on physical stratification based on the combination of levels of the measured confounders, it can suffer from sparse data problems which can lead to unstable estimates.
-Little and Rubin (2000) reviewed the use of potential outcomes for causal modelling, and the standardisation process is described by Hernan and Robins (2006b); Newman (2006); and Sato and Matsuyama (2003).
+Little and Rubin (2000) published a review on the use of potential outcomes for causal modelling, and the standardisation process is described by Hernan & Robins (2006b); Newman (2006); Sato & Matsuyama (2003).

 Using the data from Table 13.3, let's contrast the observed number of cases (n=7) in the vaccinated group (n=13) with the expected number of cases had exposure (ie vaccination in our example) not occurred.
-The counterfactual number of cases, if everyone in the vaccinated group was non-vaccinated, is found by using the risks a{0j}/n{0j} derived from the non-vaccinated group.
-(Note This is not the expected number of cases if vaccination and disease were independent of each other, which could be estimated using m{1j}/n{j} .)
-To begin the standardisation, we note that the risk of disease in the non-vaccinated subjects with a low risk of infection was 0.25 and in the non-vaccinated in the high risk of infection group it was 0.67, and these become our standard set of risks (see data=ind_vacc_summ).
+The counterfactual number of cases, if everyone in the vaccinated group was non-vaccinated, is found by using the risks a{0i}/n{0i} derived from the non-vaccinated group.
+(Note This is not the expected number of cases if vaccination and disease were independent of each other which could be estimated using m_1/n_i .)
+To begin the standardisation, we note that the risk of disease in the non-vaccinated subjects with a low risk of infection was 0.25 and in nonvaccinated in the high risk of infection group it was 0.67 and these become our standard set of risks (see data=ind vacc summ).
 Thus, in terms of number of cases, we would have expected to see (40.25)=1 case in the 4 vaccinated members of the group with a low risk of infection.
 We would have expected to see (90.67)=6 cases in the 9 vaccinated members of the group with a high risk of infection.
-The standardised risk ratio in the vaccinated is:

-$$SRR{E+} = (\Sigma \text{ obs } \# \text{ cases})/(\Sigma \text{ exp } \# \text{ cases}) = 7/7 = 1.0.$$

-In general, the SRR{E^+} is the proportionate increase in risk in the exposed (here the vaccinated) due to being exposed-none in our example.
-This is the most common population to standardise when making causal inferences, and it allows us to estimate the average causal effect.
+The standardised risk ratio in the vaccinated is SRR{E^+} is (Σ obs # cases)/(Σ exp # cases)=7/7=1.0.
+In general, the SRR{E+} is the proportionate increase in risk in the exposed (here the vaccinated) due to being exposed-none in our example.
+This is the most common population to standardise for when making causal inferences and it allows us to estimate the average causal effect.

-Using a similar approach, we could standardise the observed number of cases in the unexposed (non-vaccinated) group for the expected number of cases had vaccination occurred.
+Using a similar approach, we could standardise the observed number of cases in the unexposed (non-vaccinated) group for the expected number of cases had vaccination occurred using the same approach as above.
 This would indicate the proportionate change in risk that would have occurred in the non-vaccinated group if they had been vaccinated.
 We also can standardise the observed number of cases in the total group for the expected number of cases under complete vaccination and complete non-vaccination by combining the above findings.
-The SRR{tot} describes the proportionate increase in risk in the total population due to exposure (if everyone was exposed) compared with the risk if no one was exposed (see Sato and Matsuyama (2003) for worked examples.)
+The SRR{tot} describes the proportionate increase in risk in the total population due to exposure (if everyone was exposed) compared with the risk if no one was exposed (see Sato & Matsuyama (2003) for worked examples).